Medical and Dental Fee Schedules

 Home Health Services hourly rates have been updated:

 Licensed Practical Nurse (LPN)

 $11.71 per hour, with a maximum of 12 hours per day

 When care is provided for less than four hours, the allowed rate will be per visit, as indicated below:

-- Ambulance and Non-Emergency Transportation reimbursement rates have been updated.
+- Ground Ambulance and Non-Emergency Transportation reimbursement rates have been updated.

 - ICD-10-CM/PCS diagnosis and procedure coding has been adopted by the State Board of Workers’ Compensation to coincide with the Centers for Medicare and Medicaid Services’ (CMS) implementation date of October 1, 2015.

 - Outpatient Services - Hospital/ASC Section: The Medicare outpatient prospective payment system (OPPS) reimbursement model, with state-specific guidelines, remains as the billing and payment methodology.

 - Ambulatory surgery centers are required to be Medicare certified effective August 1, 2013.

 - Physician Testimony/Deposition reimbursement: $600.00 for the first hour and $150.00 for each additional 15 minutes.